buisio/landing-page/_posts/2018-11-22-simplifying-cloud.markdown

-We have also done work on Alibaba Cloud, AWS, Azure and OpenStack-compliant providers, but we're trying really hard to not get overexcited and try to build configurations for all providers :grin: which is simply not a responsible effort at this point.
-Discipline is hard :say_no_evil:.
+We have also done work on Alibaba Cloud, AWS, Azure and OpenStack-compliant providers, but we're trying really hard to not get overexcited and try to build configurations for all providers which is simply not a responsible effort at this point.

 We haven't <em>fully automated</em> any of this yet in an effort to remain lean, as we're basically learning the needs of our existing customers and the